stummjr/doc.scrapinghub.com/autoscraping.rst

 cases, this is true, but also can happen that you use one start url for creating templates, and a different one for scraping items, and both be from different domains.

-The other two kind of URL filters are user custom: **Exclude Pattern** and **Follow Patterns**, bot configurable from the Autoscraping
+The other two kind of URL filters are user custom: **Exclude Pattern** and **Follow Patterns**, both configurable from the Autoscraping
 Spider properties.

 **Exclude Patterns** allow to filter out URL patterns (regular expressions) that must not be visited.
 You can add as many as you want, one per line in the corresponding widget. **Exclude Patterns** has precedence over **Follow Patterns**.